FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Service

 A service is an application layer protocol.
-The `<service>` element is of XML protocolType, carrying the same attributes as other protocols.
+The `<service>` element is of XML protocolType, carrying the same attributes as other protocols and including effective dates and times and a deprecation indicator.

 ### Transport